-The Advisory Committee was convened by the Central Valley Flood Protection Board (Board) to provide the Board with specific guidance and recommendations related to what elements might be considered for inclusion in the 2017 Update of the Plan and the associated Central Valley Flood System Conservation Strategy (CS) to ensure the CVFPP's approach to multi-benefit ecosystem restoration is functional, implementable and has broad support from environmental, flood management, water supply and agricultural communities.
+The Advisory Committee was convened by the Central Valley Flood Protection Board (Board) to provide the Board with specific guidance and recommendations related to what elements might be considered for inclusion in the 2017 Update of the Plan and the associated Central Valley Flood System Conservation Strategy (CS) to ensure the CVFPP's approach to multi-benefit ecosystem restoration has broad support from environmental, flood management, water supply and agricultural interests and is functional and implementable.

-The Advisory Committee represents a diverse group of stakeholders who worked together in a consensus-based process over approximately six months.
+The Advisory Committee represents a diverse group of stakeholders (see attached participant list) who worked together in a consensus-based process over approximately six months.
 The following Advisory Committee report summarizes the recommendations that emerged from that process.
-While these recommendations were developed specifically for the Board, it is the Advisory Committee's hope that they will also inform DWR and support the development of the CVFPP 2017 Update prior to its being brought to the Board for approval.
+While these recommendations were developed specifically for the Board, it is the Advisory Committee's hope that they also directly inform DWR and support the development of the CVFPP 2017 Update prior to its being brought to the Board for approval.